zhangwei03020915/abp/docs/en/get-started/pre-requirements.md

 ABP projects include some frontend resource packages, so you need to install Node.js and Yarn to manage these resource packages.
 You can download Node.js from the [official Node.js website](https://nodejs.org/).
 We recommend installing version v20.11+.

-Using Yarn (classic) to manage frontend resource packages is faster and more stable than using npm.
+Using Yarn (classic) to manage frontend resource packages is faster and more stable than using NPM.
 You can download `Yarn` from the [Yarn official website](https://classic.yarnpkg.com/en/docs/install).
 We recommend installing Yarn v1.22+ (make sure to install the Classic version, not v2+).

-To install Yarn using npm, run the following command:
+To install Yarn using NPM, run the following command:

 ```bash
 npm install --global yarn